-Curators Training Programme - call for applications
+Curators Training Programme, 2020 - applications closed

 CURATORS TRAINING PROGRAMME - PHOTO FRINGE 2020

 APPLY NOW – DEADLINE 9am Friday 18 SEPTEMBER

 This October, Photo Fringe presents the ninth edition of what has become one of the largest and most inclusive photography festivals in the UK.

 Photo Fringe 2020 will be a call to action, inviting artists and audiences to take photos and to make a difference.
 To make art and communicate our place in the world through it.
 To use photography to make change.
 To develop new ways of seeing together.

 At this critical moment of historical change the festival asks: “How can photography help us to see the world afresh and help us to envision a fairer, safer, greener world?
 How can it help us to understand global change?
 How can your photography make a difference?”